 - U.S. Court of Appeals for the Second and D.C.
 Circuits

-- U.S. District Court for the Southern, Eastern, and Northern Districts of New York
+- U.S. District Court for the Southern, Eastern, Northern, and Western Districts of New York

 Speaking Engagements and Academic Work